coreos/coreos-assembler/docs/gangplank/usage.md

 If `--workDir` is defined, the build output will be emited to `<workDir>/builds`.

-*btrfs warning*: Ganplank can run multiple pods at a single time.
+*btrfs warning*: Gangplank can run multiple pods at a single time.
 When done on a `btrfs`, the clean-up can be are ridiciously slow/hang.
 If you are building on `btrfs` (default for Fedora Workstation 33+), it is recommended that you turn off copy-on-write (COW) and use a `--workDir` with that directory if using parallel stages.
 Example:
 ```
 mkdir ~/workdir
 chattr +C file ~/workdir